Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

-The new constraints give definition to the elongated, angularly-warped projected mass distribution, which is slightly tilted toward the west at both the north and south ends.
-The complexity of the underlying mass distribution is reflected by the need for two large cluster-scale dark matter halos at the center of the cluster to accurately reproduce the positions of the multiple image systems.
-An additional two galaxy-scale cluster member halos are also placed near the second and seventh brightest galaxies in the cluster core to successfully reproduce the multiple images.
+The new constraints give definition to the elongated, angularly-warped, projected mass distribution, which is slightly tilted toward the west at both the north and south ends.
+The complexity of the underlying mass distribution is reflected by the need for two large cluster-scale DM halos at the center of the cluster to accurately reproduce the positions of the lensed source galaxies and clumps.
+An additional two galaxy-scale cluster member halos are also placed near the second- and seventh-brightest galaxies in the cluster core to successfully reproduce the multiple images.
 Halo 3 adds a significant clump of mass to the west part of the cluster, indicating the presence of possible dark matter substructure.
-Further improvements to this model rely on the acquisition of more spectroscopic redshifts, especially for the new systems identified with~\jwst.
+Further improvements to this model rely on the acquisition of more spectroscopic redshifts, especially for the new lensed source galaxies identified with~\jwst.